eilopez718/Election-Analysis/README.md

 	- Denver: 82.8% (306,055)
 	- Arapahoe: 6.7% (24,801)

-3. Denver County had the most votes in the precinct.
+3. Denver County had the most votes cast for any county in the precinct with 306,055.

 4. The breakdown of votes by candidate is as follows: